sentialx/electron-global/README.md

 # electron-runtime

-A tool for building lighweight Electron apps using global Electron instance.
+A tool for building lighweight Electron apps using a global Electron instance.

 # How it works?